SafetyCulture/safetyculture-sdk-python/tools/exporter/ReadMe.md

 *filename*   :     must be a valid item_id of a header item with a 'text' response.
 Currently supported fields are Audit Title, Document No., Client / Site, Prepared By, Personnel, or any custom header item which has a 'text' type response

 *export_profiles*: For every template which should have an export profile applied, an export profile id must be supplied
-                   This id can be obtained via the Public API Templates for which there is no export profile id listed will be exported without a profile applied
+                   This id can be obtained via the Public API.

+                   Templates for which there is no export profile id listed will be exported without a profile applied